ken862734801/Etch-A-Sketch/README.md

 I plan to revist the project and fix some bugs regarding the creation of a new grid, as well, as attempt to make it more clear which mode the program is in but for now I am happy with the result.

 ## Features
- -Basic touch screen functionality.
+- Basic touch screen functionality.
 Gives user ability to draw on mobile devices.
 - Color input gives user access to color palette.
 - Rainbow function produces a randomly generated color for each "pixel" drawn over.
 - Range input gives user ability to change "pixel" size.

 # Resources

 Stackoverflow and google were my best friends for this project.
 Initially I wasn't planning on implementing mobile utility; however, coming across one of the past solutions to the assignment, which I will link below, inspired me.
 I was familiar with the basic events that can be listened for with Javascript, but had never tought about touch events, and in the case of this assignment, the touchmove event.
+I plan on exploring this events more in the future; howver, for now this will do.

 https://github.com/sebastianCastro/etch-a-sketch